Polytoria/Docs/docs/objects/game/Game.md

 ---
 title: Game
 description: Game is the root object in the Polytoria instance tree.
-It is the object of which everything is descended.
+It is the object from which everything is descended.
 icon: polytoria/Game
 weight: 1
 ---